Report card: Bob Condotta grades the Seahawks’ Week 6 loss to the Steelers

 That was an ice water kick by Jason Myers to tie it up at the end of regulation capping a somewhat up-and-down day for special teams.

-Michael Dickson had a rare shank of a punt that netted just 24 yards in the second quarter and allowed the Steelers to take over at their 46 and set up their first TD.

-But Dickson countered that with a 65-yarder in the fourth quarter after Seattle was stopped at its own 22.
+Michael Dickson had a rare shank of a punt that netted just 24 yards in the second quarter and allowed the Steelers to take over at their 46 and set up their first TD, though Dickson countered that with a 65-yarder in the fourth quarter after Seattle was stopped at its own 22.

 And there was the failed attempt to down a Dickson punt at the 1 in the first half.